Traffic and Construction Alerts

 The U.S. Fish and Wildlife Service, the California State Coastal Conservancy, Ducks Unlimited, and the City are constructing the South Bay Salt Pond Restoration Project at Pond A2W, located immediately north of Shoreline Park and west of Stevens Creek.
 The project restores Pond A2W from open-water ponds currently enclosed by levees to tidal marsh by allowing sediment to settle and supporting growth of native marsh.
 Key project components include restoring tidal marsh habitat, constructing new habitat islands, and improving trail access.
 In addition, the project raises a section of the Bay Trail and install new buried erosion protection along the City’s shoreline to mitigate infrastructure risks from coastal erosion and rising tides.

-Bay Trail closures at Shoreline at Mountain View occur during construction:2025 Bay Trail Closures
+Bay Trail closures at Shoreline at Mountain View occur during construction:2025 Bay Trail Closures - Updated Dec 2025

-The section of trail highlighted in red is closed from July 2025 until the Bay Trail raising construction is completed in December 2025.
-There is additional trail closure, highlighted in orange, from August 2025 to December 2025, while the new erosion protection is being installed.
+The section of trail highlighted in red is closed from July 2025 until the Bay Trail raising construction is completed in January 2026.
+There is additional trail closure, highlighted in orange, from August 2025 to January 2026, while the new erosion protection is being installed.
 The City will update the trail closure plan as the construction progress.
 Please use an alternate trail route during the closures.